DataDog/datadog-api-client-python/docs/v1/MonitorsApi.md

 configuration.api_key['appKeyAuth'] = os.getenv('DD_CLIENT_APP_KEY')

 # Enter a context with an instance of the API client
-with datadog_api_client.v1.ApiClient(configuration) as api_client:
+with ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = monitors_api.MonitorsApi(api_client)
     group_states = "group_states_example"  # str | When specified, shows additional information about the group states.
 Choose one or more from `all`, `alert`, `warn`, and `no data`. (optional) name = "name_example"  # str | A string to filter monitors by name. (optional) tags = "tags_example"  # str | A comma separated list indicating what tags, if any, should be used to filter the list of monitors by scope.
 For example, `host:host0`. (optional) monitor_tags = "monitor_tags_example"  # str | A comma separated list indicating what service and/or custom tags, if any, should be used to filter the list of monitors.
 Tags created in the Datadog UI automatically have the service key prepended.
 For example, `service:my-app`. (optional) with_downtimes = True  # bool | If this argument is set to true, then the returned data includes all current downtimes for each monitor. (optional) id_offset = 1  # int | Monitor ID offset. (optional) page = 1  # int | The page to start paginating from.
 If this argument is not specified, the request returns all monitors without pagination. (optional) page_size = 1  # int | The number of monitors to return per page.
 If the page argument is not specified, the default behavior returns all monitors without a `page_size` limit.
 However, if page is specified and `page_size` is not, the argument defaults to 100. (optional)

     # example passing only required values which don't have defaults set
     # and optional values